-Investor's Naked Selfie Ignites #MeToo Moment: Female Founder Fights Back
+Investor's Naked Selfies Ignite #MeToo Moment: Female Founder Fights Back

 Giorgi says 40 women founders have gotten their investors to sign the candor clause, but others are afraid to push for it.

-"I have had conversations with other female founders who've expressed fear about trying to talk about the candor clause, and concerns that it would somehow cause an investor to rescind their support," Giorgi says.
+"I have had conversations with other female founders who've expressed fear about trying to talk about the candor clause and concerns that it would somehow cause an investor to rescind their support," Giorgi says.

 "Don't think so little of yourself," Giorgi says she counsels them.
 "You have a right to demand better behavior."